quantatrading/Quanta-exoTrader/README.md

 - **Store Balances (`BALANCE_OUTPUT`) - Default: false**
   - **Purpose**: Determines whether to store account balance information on each tick for external analysis if required.
-  - **Impact**: Enabling balance output allows traders to analyse account balances over time, providing insights into profit and loss trends.
-Disabling balance output reduces data storage requirements but may limit post-trade analysis capabilities.
+  - **Impact**: Enabling balance output allows traders to access account balances in a seperate json, providing the ability to use external tooling to monitor post-trade analysis.

 - **Verbose Mode (`VERBOSE`) - Default: false**
   - **Purpose**: Enables additional logging in the console, helpful for diagnostics or detailed monitoring.